Advanced Certificate in Design History

 (Active as of Fall 2021)

 Offered through the Department of the History of Art and Design, the Advanced Certificate in Design History is a 15-credit program that provides deepened study of the histories and theories of design to those pursuing a Pratt graduate degree in any discipline as well as Master’s Degree holders interested in a stand-alone certificate.
+The Advanced Certificate in Design History addresses the recognition that students and professionals flourish with cross-disciplinary experience and expertise.

 The Program offers students a rigorous foundation in the questions particular to the field of design history as well as flexibility to pursue more focused study through a range of electives that span the history and theory of interior, industrial, fashion, illustration, graphic, and communications design.
 It offers students and professionals expertise and insights that will increases students’ professional knowledge and skills whether teaching, making, writing or administrating.